 In compliance with the Employment Equity Act (55 of 1998), the municipality has developed and implemented an Employment Equity Plan.
+The Employment equity plan was approved by Council

 4.4.3 SKILLS DEVELOPMENT

 The municipality has developed a comprehensive Workplace Skills Development Plan for the period under review in accordance with the relevant legislation.